geovedi/book-notes/2012/the-universe-inside-you.en.md

 As we learn to see the world through fresh eyes, not as a bystander but as an active participant, we can begin to unravel the mysteries of our existence.
 By understanding the physiology that underlies our everyday experiences, we gain insight into the intricate workings of this biological machine.
 And in doing so, we open the door to a deeper appreciation of life and a profound connection to the world around us.

 ## Marching on the stomach
-- The human body is a complex biological machine that requires energy to function and perform various activities.
-- Food serves as the primary source of energy for the body, providing the necessary nutrients and fuel to sustain life.
-- The digestive system plays a crucial role in breaking down food, extracting nutrients, and eliminating waste products.
-- The process of digestion involves a series of intricate chemical and mechanical processes that begin in the mouth and continue in the stomach and intestines.
-- The small intestine is a vital organ where most nutrient absorption takes place, supplying the body with essential substances for growth and maintenance.
-- Proper nutrition and a balanced diet are essential for overall health and well-being, as different nutrients serve specific functions in the body.

 Marching on the stomach, the human body embarks on a journey fueled by the power of food.
 Every step, every thought, and every heartbeat are sustained by the energy derived from the nutrients we consume.
 The intricacies of this process, often taken for granted, reveal the remarkable dance of the digestive system.

 As we sit down to a meal, we seldom pause to consider the marvels that will soon unfold within us.
 It all begins with a simple act – chewing.
 The journey of digestion commences in the mouth, where teeth and enzymes collaborate to break down the food into smaller, more manageable pieces.
 This process is more than just a mechanical act; it is a symphony of chemical reactions orchestrated by enzymes that prepare the food for its transformative passage.